 Peasant Buttercup is among the name pool for randomly generated female NPCs.
 She seems to have a higher chance of turning up during the "Heir to the Throne" quest, too, which requires the monarch to choose a bride (or, more accurately, opposite-sex spouse) from the village.
 So, if deliberate, it's quite possibly a Whole Plot Reference.

 The songs the bard hero (and really anyone with a fiddle) can play, like "Chatreusesleeves", which is clearly inspired by the famous Renaissance song Greensleeves.

-Stupidity Is the Only Option: All of the possible annexation quests for Burdley have this, though not ones that would be bad for the hero; Instead, they all require actions that would be bad for Burdley in some way.
+Stupidity Is the Only Option: All of the possible annexation quests for Burdley have this, though not in ways that would be bad for the hero; Instead, they all require actions that would be bad for Burdley in some way.
 In all of them, Burdley has a nasty squirrel infestation and will join the kingdom if the squirrels are dealt with.
-The first quest has the hero unleash some dire chinchillasnote For those who've forgotten, dire chinchillas are extremely nasty and much worse than any squirrel., while the other just has the hero burn down all the forests in Burdley.
+The first quest has the hero unleash some dire chinchillas into Burdley's forests so they'll eat the squirrelsnote For those who've forgotten, dire chinchillas are extremely nasty and much worse than any squirrel., while the other just has the hero burn down all the forests in Burdley.

 Take Your Time: The mechanics of the game strongly encourage the player to do this.
 During a quest, the Quest Progress bar will rise steadily as long as your active hero's Focus is high enough, regardless of what s/he is or isn't doing.
 Therefore, rushing through the assigned tasks as quickly as possible would result in a mediocre Silver rating, while stretching things out a bit would result in a Gold or even Platinum final rating, where the rewards are significantly greater.
 This having been said, there's also such a thing as taking too much time to do a quest.